robcog-iai/UROSBridge/README.md

 * See the [ex-ros-tf-robosim](https://github.com/robcog-iai/RobCoG/tree/ex-ros-tf-robosim) branch of RobCoG as an Unreal Project example to test all these functionalities.

+* To switch from the default serialization format (Json) to Bson, add ESerializationMode::MODE_BSON as a third parameter when instantiating the FROSBridgeHandler.
+FROSBridgeSubscriber, FROSBridgeSrvClient and FROSBridgeSrvServer each have seperate methods for handling Bson which you then need to implememnt.

 #### How to include the plugin

 -   Add the plugin to your project (e.g `MyProject/Plugins/UROSBridge`)